 To know about the assumptions considered for the study, download the pdf brochure

-Based on source, the raw material segment is estimated to hold the largest market share during the forecast period of the cultured meat market.
+Based on source, poultry is estimated to account for the largest market share of the cultured meat market.

 Report Metric |